Kiruthika2084/Ansible/Ansible_notes.md

-- Ansible : IT automation tool, open-source
+## Ansible : IT automation tool

+open-source

-Redhat Ansible tower ia a paid,GUI based tool to manage Ansible automation Ansible AWX -> open source free software
+Redhat Ansible tower ia a paid,GUI based tool to manage Ansible automation

+Ansible AWX -> open source free software

-@ Each specific task in ansible is written through modules
+- Each specific task in ansible is written through modules
-@ Multiple modules are written in sequntial order
+- Multiple modules are written in sequntial order
-@ Multiple modules for related tasks is called a play
+- Multiple modules for related tasks is called a play
-@ All plays together is called a playbook
+- All plays together is called a playbook
-@ playbook is written in YAML
+- playbook is written in YAML

 Web-servers:

 	Install httpd -> module
 	Enable httpd -> module
 	start httpd -> module                   =========> play